+FORM 10-Q

-FORM 10-Q tion 13 or 15(d) of the Securities Exchange Act of 1934 period ended September 30, 2009 or tion 13 or 15(d) of the Securities Exchange Act of 1934 period from to Commis ssion File Number 1-134 WRIGHT CORPORATION egistrant as specified in its charter) Delaware 13-0612970 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey 07054 (Address of principal executive offices) (Zip Code) eports required to be filed by Section 13 or 15(d) of the Securities Exchange Acceptation of time that the registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted ele ectronically and posted on its corporate Web site, if any, every Interactive Data of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or t and post such files).
-Yes □ No □ derated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting elerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer □ company □ (Do not check if a smaller reporting company) Smaller reporting Indicate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's s classes of common stock, as of the latest practicable date.
-Common Stock, par value \$1.00 per share, 45,611,769 shares (a as of October 31, 2009).
+☑ Quarterly Report Pursuant to Section 13 or 15(d) of For the quarterly period ended Sep or ☐ Transition Report Pursuant to Section 13 or 15(d) of For the transition period from Commission File Number 1-134 CURTISS-WRIGHT CORPO (Exact name of Registrant as specif Delaware (State or other jurisdiction of incorporation or organization) 13-0612970 (I.R.S.
+Employer Identification No.) 10 Waterview Boulevard Parsippany, New Jersey (Address of principal executive offices) 07054 (Zip Code) (973) 541-3700 (Registrant's telephone number, inc luding area code) Indicate by check mark whether the registrant (1) has filed all 15(d) of the Securities Exchange Act of 1934 during the precede of time that the registrant was required to file such reports requirements for the past 90 days. eding 12 months (or for such shorter period Yes ⊠ No □ Indicate by check mark whether the registrant has submitted e Web site, if any, every Interactive Data File required to be subnequently Regulation S-T (§232.405 of this chapter) during the preceding the registrant was required to submit and post such files). mitted and posted pursuant to Rule 405 of Yes □ No □ Indicate by check mark whether the registrant is a large ac accelerated filer, or a smaller reporting company.
+See th "accelerated filer" and "smaller reporting company" in Rule 12b ne definitions of "large accelerated filer," Large accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting Accelerated filer □ g company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell compact Exchange Act). any (as defined in Rule 12b-2 of the Yes □ No ⊠ Indicate the number of shares outstanding of each of the iss suer's classes of common stock, as of the latest practicable date.

+Common Stock, par value \$1.00 per share, 45,611,769 shares (as of October 31, 2009).